hamza-yusuff/Distributed-Log-Service/README.md

 ## Disclaimer
 As stated above, the project is being built by closely following the content and concepts outlined in the book Distributed Services with Go by Travis Jeffery.
-Hence, it's being developed purely for my own exploration and learning of distribued services.
+Hence, it's being developed purely for my own exploration and learning about distribued services.
-Howvever, anyone willing to contribue is welcomed.
+Howvever, anyone willing to contribue is more than welcomed.
+Thanks!.

 ## Author
 Hamza Yusuff - Email: hbyusuff@uwaterloo.ca